NhanNguyen001/fastapi-todo-app/README.md

 # FastAPI Todo Application

-A robust RESTful API built with FastAPI for managing todos with user authentication, authorization, and background tasks using Celery.
+A robust RESTful API built with FastAPI for managing todos with user authentication, authorization, and comprehensive monitoring.

 ## Features